leavemydogalone/redrit/README.md

-My version of the reddit website, created as part of the curriculum of The Odin Project
+My version of the reddit website, created as part of the curriculum of The Odin Project using React and Firebase Firestore.

+WIP

+View posts created by yourself and other users, saved to Firebase.

 updates to add: